trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

 _Storing and classifying the partial skeleton in the collection.
-(MfN, image: Mareike Vennen.
+(Photo: Mareike Vennen/MfN.
 All rights reserved.)_

 </figcaption>

 </figure>

-[^1]: Data like the date of death, its age, and the date it hatched are collected in the ZIMS database at the Tierpark, where it is also noted that the parent animals were unknown.
+[^1]: Data like the date of death, age, and the date it hatched are collected in the ZIMS database at the Tierpark.
+According to the database, the parent animals are unknown.
 The group of Jendaya parakeets at the Tierpark currently (in October 2021) comprises eleven individuals that breed regularly.
 The avian subject of this article was the oldest in the group.
 Jendaya parakeets generally reach the age of 20 in zoos.

 [^2]: The various preparation steps often do not take place all at once, but with interruptions, meaning that the process can stretch out over several weeks or months.
 We would like to thank Christin Scheinpflug for letting us take part in the process, for answering our numerous questions, and for providing us with all information needed.

 [^3]: Unlike a taxidermy, a study skin has the feathers, beak, legs, and feet attached to it and is pulled over an artificial replica of the animal’s body.
 It can be stored in a drawer.
 In today’s scientific collections, study skins are the main type of specimen used.
-On working in and with the Bird Collection at the Museum für Naturkunde Berlin, see Silke Frahnert, M. Päckert, D.T.
-Tietze, and T. Töpfer.
+On working in and with the bird collection at the Museum für Naturkunde Berlin see Sylke Frahnert, M. Päckert, D. T. Tietze, and T. Töpfer.
 “Aktuelle Schwerpunkte sammlungsbezogener Forschung in der Ornithologie”. _Vogelwarte_ 51, no. 3 (2013): 185-191.

 [^4]: The torso skeleton is made up of the thoracic vertebrae, the ribs, the sternum, the furcula, the coracoid, the shoulder blades, the thigh, the lumbar vertebrae, the pelvis, and the caudal vertebrae.

-[^5]: The animal has a chip number if a transponder was implanted in it while it was alive.
+[^5]: If a transponder was implanted into the live animal, the animal has a chip number.

 [^6]: Transponders are usually implanted in the shoulder area rather than the chest.

-[^7]: Because tanning is a very lengthy process, a number of birds are usually tanned at the same time, which is why it can take some (waiting) time before tanning is carried out.
+[^7]: Because tanning is a very lengthy process, preparators like to tan many birds at the same time.
+Hence, they wait until enough birds have been assembled before beginning the process.

-[^8]: The curator can decide whether the wings should be outspread or folded together.
+[^8]: The curator can decide whether the wings should be spread out or folded.
 They have to take into account the fact that the skin turns ‘hard’ after it has been dried, meaning that it will have to be softened again in order to change the position of the wings.

 [^9]: Another option is to deflesh the carcass using enzymes.
-This means that the skeleton first spends several weeks softening to bleed the tissue and prepare it for the enzymes.
-For the actual defleshing process, the animal’s body is submerged in a solution with an enzyme in it.
+For this process, the skeleton is softened for several weeks in order to bleed the tissue and prepare it for the enzymes.
+In the actual defleshing, the animal’s body is submerged in an enzyme solution.
 Depending on the enzyme, this process might take place in a heated cabinet.
-Here, the partial skeleton decomposes into its individual components, whereas when using the dermestid beetle method, the bones retain their structure.
+Here, the partial skeleton decomposes into its individual components whereas when using the dermestid beetle method, the bones retain their structure.

 [^10]: We would like to thank Pascal Eckhoff and Sylke Frahnert for providing us with insights into the work carried out in the collection.